Started Service and Emotional Support Dogs

 Emotional Support Dogs are not service dogs.
 While allowed on planes, trains and buses, they not allowed to enter places or properties that a pet dog would not be permitted.
 While such dogs may provide relief from stress, anxiety or depression science has revealed that petting any dog lowers a person's blood pressure .
 Therefore, every dog can be considered an Emotional Support Dog.
-The typical price range for an Emotional Support Dog range form $2500 for a well started younger dog to about $5000 for a nearly finished Emotional Support Dog.
+The typical price range for an Emotional Support Dog range from $2500 for a well started younger dog to about $5000 for a nearly finished Emotional Support Dog.

 We require all who purchase an Emotional Support Dog through us to sign a contract that states that the dog is being purchased as an Emotional Support Dog and that the purchaser understands that the dog is not allowed in places where dogs in general are not allowed.
 However the dog is allowed to travel on an airplane (if the airline allows such) trains, and buses.